Adversarial Detection of Flash Malware: Limitations and Open Issues: Feature and Learning Vulnerability

 The first term is the increase in Bayesian error before and after the attack (which characterizes the vulnerability of the feature representation), while the second represents the classification error reducible by retraining on the attack samples (\ie, the vulnerability of the learning algorithm).

-Under this interpretation, we can introduce a metric to quantitatively assess the feature vulnerability.
-To this end, we first consider the so-called Bhattacharyya Coefficient (${\rm BC}$):
+Under this interpretation, we can introduce a metric to assess the feature vulnerability quantitatively.
+To this end, we consider the so-called Bhattacharyya Coefficient (${\rm BC}$):

 This coefficient essentially evaluates the overlapping between the distributions of benign $p_b$ and manipulated attack $p_m$ samples over the whole feature space $\set X$.
-If the two distributions are exactly the same, ${\rm BC}=1$, while if they are perfectly separated, ${\rm BC}=0$.
+If the two distributions are the same, ${\rm BC}=1$, while if they are perfectly separated, ${\rm BC}=0$.
 The convenient aspect of this metric is that it has a closed form for several known distributions; \eg, in the case of multivariate Gaussian distributions, it is given as ${\rm BC}= \exp (-D_B)$, where

-$\Sigma = 0.5 (\Sigma_b + \Sigma_m)$, and $\mu_b$, $\mu_m$, $\Sigma_b$ and $\Sigma_m$ are the means and covariance matrices of benign and attack data, respectively.
+and where $\Sigma = 0.5 (\Sigma_b + \Sigma_m)$, while $\mu_b$, $\mu_m$, $\Sigma_b$ and $\Sigma_m$ are the means and covariance matrices of benign and attack data, respectively.
 To assess feature vulnerability, we use this expression for ${\rm BC}$, and exploit the well-known result that the Bayesian error is upper bounded by $\frac{1}{2} {\rm BC}$.
-Accordingly, we measure the difference between such value computed after and before the attack, which gives us an (approximate) indication of the increase in the Bayesian error induced by the attack, and thus, a quantitative measure of the feature vulnerability (\ie, of the first term in Eq.~\ref{eq:error}).
+One may indeed measure the difference between such value computed after and before the attack, which gives us an (approximate) indication of the increase in the Bayesian error induced by the attack, and thus, a quantitative measure of the feature vulnerability (\ie, of the first term in Eq.~\ref{eq:error}).
+Therefore, this coefficient can represent a useful measure that can be employed in practice to recognize the presence of feature vulnerabilities.
+We will use BC to discuss the efficacy of adversarial retraining in Section~\ref{sect:expeval:subsect:adv}.